 The Puli breed is very faithful to their human companions, and do not take lightly to anyone or anything that they perceive as a threat.
 Honestly, anyone trying to break into a Puli’s home is in for a surprise.
 These dogs are called the “acrobat of the dog world,” after all.

 Tibetan Mastiffs Are Known As Guardian Dogs

-Remember that big dog in Peter Pan?
-That is a Tibetan Mastiff, and they are known to be one of the best guardians out there.
+This is a Tibetan Mastiff, and they are known to be one of the best guardians out there.
 Although their size and demeanor are a bit imposing and intimidating, they are very mellow around their human companions.

 This breed is devoted to their family, being a built-in security system for their loved ones.
 While Mastiffs are loving towards their family, they can be very aloof and territorial if a stranger walks through the door.

 Bouvier des Flandres may be a mouthful to say, but that’s because the name translates to “cowherd of Flanders.”
 Indeed, these powerful dogs were known for their herding skills, but are also talented guard dogs.

 These worker dogs embody the phrase “work hard, play hard,” as they love affection just as much as they love taking on a task.
 As such, they need an owner who can give them lots of attention and keep them busy.
 In return, Bouviers will do their best to keep their owners protected.

 The Spanish Water Dog Is Ever Vigilant